 Mobile traffic is a really big deal.
-More than half (52.7%, to be precise) of the world's internet users access the web through mobile devices.
+More than half of the world's internet users access the web through mobile devices.
 This means that, statistically, more than half of your customers are looking at your website on a small screen – potentially over a mobile data connection.
 Even if your website is mobile-responsive, some features could be causing trouble for your users and sending them in the direction of your competitors.

 Here are a few easy solutions to help you fix the most common issues for mobile visitors.

 When it comes to buttons, size matters.
 Compared to clicking with a mouse, users have far less precision when they're tapping with their finger.
 As a rule of thumb, Google's interface guidelines suggest that all mobile buttons should be no smaller than 48 pixels high by 48 pixels wide.
 It's also important to think about the space between your buttons.
 If they're too close to each other, your visitors might hit the wrong ones and become frustrated.

 Phone screens are much smaller than desktop screens.
 Large, bulky navigations with lots of different options can easily overcrowd the small viewport, making it hard for visitors to find the page that they're looking for.
 Keep your navigation simple and minimalistic to avoid this issue.

 The easiest way to do this is to move all of your current navigation links under category pages.
 Your user can click the category from the navigation bar, and find their desired page from there.
 Categorising your pages in this way really helps to structure your website, making it easier for search engines as well as human visitors.